changethe/remark-caption/README.md

 # remark-figcaptions

-remark plugin to wrap certain elements in a `<figure>` tag.
+remark plugin to wrap certain elements in a `<figure>` tag and give them a `<figcaption>`.

-adds custom syntax to add a `<figcaption>` to them.

 currently works for blockquotes and tables.

 ## syntax:

-just add a caption marker on the next line after the blockquote or table and then the caption text.
+just add a caption marker on the next line after the blockquote or table followed by the caption text.

 markers: `caption:`, `table:`, `quote:`, `cite:`